sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 the `dataSet` level, the `series` level and the `observation` level.

 `Dimensions` and `attributes` may be specified at any of these 3 levels.
+`Measures` are always specified at the `observation` level.

 In case the `dataSet` is a flat list of `observations`, `observations` will be found directly under a `dataSet` object.
-In case the `dataSet` represents time series or cross sections, the `observations` will be found under the `series` elements.
+In case the `dataSet` represents series of time or series of other another dimension, the `observations` will be found under the `series` elements.

 The `dataSet` properties are: